Conference Topic Abstracts

 Most experienced trainers recognize the value of finding reinforcers other than food or treats.
 However, not every trainer knows how to establish new reinforcers nor how to evaluate their effectiveness.
 This lecture will share my perspectives and experiences with non-food reinforcers and explain my approach to implementing them into a good training program.

 A look at how we can take animals to a higher level of learning.
-This seminar will cover a brief overview of various applications of concept training then focus on one or more of the following concepts: modifiers, matching to sample, mimicry, adduction, or counting.
-The foundation for all concept training is similar.
-This lecture can focus on one or more concepts.
+This seminar will cover a brief overview of various applications of concept training then focus on one or more of the following concepts: modifiers, mimicry, or quantity recognition.

 Handling Animal Mistakes Positively